KTH/style/apps/style-web/src/pages/style/en/get-started/developers.md

 KTH Style includes static assets (logotypes, typography).
 You can:

-- route a path in your app to the `node_modules/@kth/style/assets` directory.
+- Route a path to assets directory.
-- copy the `assets` directory and serve it yourself
+- Serve the assets yourself

 ### Method 1.
 Route a path to assets directory